 Views down the valley to the Coral Sea.

 Water flow over the falls has been restricted by a hydro-electric power plant since 1963, but the first plant was built here in 1935.

-Afterwards we set off on a 760 metre stroll beneath the tall paperbark trees beside the Barron River.
-That was all I envisaged doing, but B.H. sneakily added on the Jungle Walk (900m) and the Jum Rum Walk, a 1.4km boardwalk that leads up to the township.
+Outside Kuranda Station is a 760 metre stroll beneath tall paperbark trees beside the Barron River.
+This very beautiful and relaxing walk joins on to the Jungle Walk (900m) and Jum Rum Walk, a 1.4km boardwalk that leads up to the township.

-See what Nancie has been up to in Seoul over at BUDGET TRAVELERS SANDBOX FOR TRAVEL PHOTO THURSDAY.
+e what Nancie has been up to in Seoul over at BUDGET TRAVELERS SANDBOX FOR TRAVEL PHOTO THURSDAY.